knutsoned/bevy_lazy_signals/README.md

 - [x] Add async task management for effects
 - [x] Prevent retrigger if task still running from last time
 - [x] Process tasks to run their commands when they are complete
-- [ ] Make sure Triggered gets removed from Computeds during processing
+- [x] Make sure Triggered gets removed from Computeds during processing
 - [ ] Remove Clone from LazySignalsData trait bounds
 - [ ] Integrate with bevy_mod_picking
-- [ ] Integrate with bevy_inspector_egui
+- [ ] Integrate with bevy-inspector-egui
 - [ ] Integrate with sickle_ui
 - [ ] Integrate with bevy_proto (schematics)
 - [ ] Make a demo of a fully wired sickle entity inspector with schematics